Seal of Solomon: History

 A variant form of the "Secret Seal of Solomon", as seen in the 17th-century grimoire The Lesser Key of Solomon.

 The date of origin legends surrounding the Seal of Solomon is difficult to establish.
-A legend of a magic ring with which the possessor could command demons was already current in the 1st century (Josephus tells of one Eleazar who used such a ring in the presence of Vespasian), but the association of the name of Solomon with such a ring is likely medieval, notwithstanding the 2nd century apocryphal Judea-Christian text Testament of Solomon.
+A legend of a magic ring with which the possessor could command demons was already current in the 1st century (Josephus tells of one Eleazar who used such a ring in the presence of Vespasian), but the association of the name of Solomon with such a ring is likely medieval, notwithstanding the 2nd century apocryphal Judeo-Christian text Testament of Solomon.
 The Tractate Gittin (fol.
 68) of the Talmud has a story involving Solomon, Asmodeus, and a ring with the divine name engraved: Solomon gives the ring and a chain to one Benaiahu son of Jehoiada to catch the demon Ashmedai, to obtain the demon's help to build the temple; Ashmedai later tricks Solomon into giving him the ring and swallows it.
 (Note: "Solomon thereupon sent thither Benaiahu son of Jehoiada, giving him a chain on which was graven the [Divine] Name and a ring on which was graven the Name and fleeces of wool and bottles of wine.

 Benaiahu went and dug a pit lower down the hill, and let the water flow into it[13] and stopped [the hollow] with the fleeces of wool, and he then dug a pit higher up and poured the wine into it[14] and then filled up the pits.
 He then went and sat on a tree.

 When Ashmedai came he examined the seal, then opened the pit and found it full of wine.
 He said, 'it is written, Wine is a mocker, strong drink a brawler, and whosoever erreth thereby is not wise,[15] and it is also written, Whoredom and wine and new wine take away the understanding.[16]
 I will not drink it.'
 Growing thirsty, however, he could not resist, and he drank till he became drunk, and fell asleep.
 Benaiahu then came down and threw the chain over him and fastened it.
 When he awoke he began to struggle, whereupon he [Benaiahu] said, The Name of thy Master is upon thee, the Name of thy Master is upon thee. [...]